gradio-app/gradio/guides/08_gradio-clients-and-lite/06_gradio-lite-and-transformers-js.md

 </html>
 ```

-In this example, we modified the code to construct the Gradio interface manually that takes a text input and outputs the result as JSON.
+In this example, we modified the code to construct the Gradio user interface manually so that we could output the result as JSON.

 <gradio-lite shared-worker>
 import gradio as gr